dc-nrx/GitHubSample/README.md

 I prefer not to use 3d parties unless they have some considerable value.
 It is especially true in the recent years, as so many great standard frameworks have been introduced.
 Thus, the only external lib I've used here is `SDWebImage`, which handles remote images in a magnificent way (including cache).

+As there were no requirements on backward compatibility, I've followed the common practice and set it to the last 2 versions - that is, starting from iOS 16.

 There are also some component-specific considerations - please refer to the respective docs to see them.

 ## Important Notes